 An Apple A Day

 We know it’s stressful when your iPhone won’t turn on past the Apple logo.
-You’ll know exactly how to fix this problem if it ever happens again.
-Let us know how you fixed your iPhone in the comments section below!
+Now you know exactly how to fix this problem if it ever happens again.
+Thank you for reading. and let us know how you fixed your iPhone in the comments below!